matplotlib/matplotlib/release/osx/README.txt

 Building binary releases of OS X

-Included here is everything to build a binay package installer for OS X
+Included here is everything to build a binary package installer for OS X

 Dir Contents